Stiivi/Tarot-swift/Sources/TarotKit/Documentation.docc/TarotKit/DevelopmentNotes.md

 - Multple perspectives on structures exists and is more common than exception
 - Primarily porovide mechanisms, then provide convenience policies

+## Know Debt and Out of Scope

+The following features are out of scope for now.
+When they might become considered as important is not known at this moment.
+One of the reasons why they might be out of scope is that they might be going into the way of idea exploration and idea refinement.

+- Error handling – important, but postponed for a bit later (``fatalError()`` is fine for now)
+- Performance – postponed for later
+- Thread safety – postponed for later
+- Generics - not intended (see a note below)

+The framework needs to be done right from structure and interfaces perspective first.

+## Status

+The whole framework should be treated as "exploration of an idea space".
+It is a experimentation playground for concepts.

+### Status Annotation

+Documentation of some symbols contains a remark about its current development status, if it is relevant to be pointed out.
+The possible status is:

+- `Idea` – the feature is just an idea, it might disappear without warning.
+If if is an object, its structure and functionality might contain elements that are there "just to make it work" and that might not be designed thoroughly.
+  Ideas are there to be studied.
+- `Experimental` – feature seems to be more reasonable to be used, yet still is not in its final form.
+Not only structure might change, but also the elements themselves might be redesigned.
+Name might change.
+- `Unstable` – Structure might change, yet the impact is lower than of an experimental feature.
+It is to be used with caution.
+Name is less likely to be changed.
+- `Stable` – Feature reached its maturity.
+Changes are unlikely.

 ## On Generics

 The goal of the project is to provide a concrete, opinionated model for knowledge